 A trip to the Vegas strip or downtown is now easier and faster than ever before.
-All thanks to the state-of-the-art Las Vegas Strip & Downtown Express (formerly the Gold Line).
-The Strip & Downtown Express, was designed and built with RTC’s vision of providing a safe, convenient and effective regional transportation system that enhances mobility and air quality for residents and visitors to Las Vegas.
+All thanks to the state-of-the-art Las Vegas Strip & Downtown Express.
+Designed and built with RTC’s vision of providing a safe, convenient and effective regional transportation system that enhances mobility and air quality for residents and visitors to Las Vegas.

 Run by the Regional Transportation Commission (RTC), the Strip & Downtown Express provides limited-stop service connecting downtown Las Vegas with the Las Vegas Convention Center and the Vegas Strip.
 It features

 Dedicated transit lanes for much of the trip through downtown